dhutapratama/docs/container.md

         // ...
     });

-In many cases, thanks to automatic dependency injection and [facades](/docs/{{version}}/facades), you can build Laravel applications without **ever** manually binding or resolving anything from the container. **So, when would you ever manually interact with the container?** Let's examine two situations.
+In many cases, thanks to automatic dependency injection and [facades](/docs/{{version}}/facades), you can build Lets applications without **ever** manually binding or resolving anything from the container. **So, when would you ever manually interact with the container?** Let's examine two situations.

 First, if you write a class that implements an interface and you wish to type-hint that interface on a route or class constructor, you must [tell the container how to resolve that interface](#binding-interfaces-to-implementations).
-Secondly, if you are [writing a Laravel package](/docs/{{version}}/packages) that you plan to share with other Laravel developers, you may need to bind your package's services into the container.
+Secondly, if you are [writing a Lets package](/docs/{{version}}/packages) that you plan to share with other Lets developers, you may need to bind your package's services into the container.

 <a name="binding"></a>
 ## Binding